-To fill out an application, students must go to stonybrook.edu/spd and create an online account.
+To fill out an application, students must go to the SPD application portal and create an online account.
 A nonrefundable application fee will be charged via credit card when submitting the online application.
 All applicants are required to pay the application fee.
 Exceptions can be found under Waiver of Application Fee.